-Hans Koning (born Hans Königsberger in Amsterdam), was a sergeant in the British Army during World War II.
+Hans Koning (born Hans Königsberger in 1921 Amsterdam), was a sergeant in the British Army during World War II.
 In 1951 he came to the United States from Indonesia.
-He reported for The New York Times, The International Herald Tribune, The New Yorker, Harpers Magazine, The Nation and The Atlantic Monthly, and his many books have received much critical praise.
+He was the author of more than 40 fiction and non-fiction books and a prolific journalist, contributing for almost 60 years to numerous publications including the The New York Times, The International Herald Tribune, The New Yorker, Harpers Magazine, The Nation and The Atlantic Monthly.

 "There has always been something recognizably distinct in Hans Koning's novels: a ruthless spareness in the manner, a kind of passionate desperation in the plot"